 – “Lamb” gives an impression of someone who is passive, someone “meek and mild”.
 Jesus was not that kind of person, however, and so we need to imagine (from experience) a “lamb” who is powerful and energetic and effectively “takes away” sin from our community.
 It is a biblical image, not one we are accustomed to using; we may have to turn to other bible texts in order to enter into it.

-b) The second thing we notice when we “look” at Jesus is that God’s Spirit “comes down on him from heaven and rests on him” so that he can “baptise with the Spirit” (verses 32 and 33b).
+We notice when we “look” at Jesus is that God’s Spirit “comes down on him from heaven and rests on him” so that he can be “baptised with the Spirit” (verses 32 and 33b).

 The coming of the Spirit on Jesus (and on his followers) has two effects:

 – he has a sense of himself; he does not get his identity from being a leader;